Watchdog says Comey wasn't biased, reveals FBI agent's anti-Trump text

 The IG is conducting a separate review touching on that investigation, looking into the question of how and why the FBI began surveillance on a Trump aide, Carter Page.
 Strzok was removed from the Mueller team when Mueller learned about the texts that appeared to show bias against Trump.

-Former Attorney General Loretta Lynch was also criticized in the IG's report, particularly for two decisions she made during the course of the Clinton email investigation.
+The report also noted two decisions former Attorney General Loretta Lynch made during the course of the Clinton email investigation.

 First, she directed the FBI to call the probe a "matter" rather than a criminal investigation.
 Second, she met with Clinton's husband, former President Bill Clinton, when he climbed aboard her plane on an Arizona tarmac in June 2016.
 Comey has said the appearance of a cozy relationship between Lynch and the Clintons motivated his decision to independently announce the investigation was closed.